Pull to refresh

 Overview

-A Secret Service officer's ballistic vest stopped a shotgun round at the Washington Hilton on Saturday night.
-Two days later, federal prosecutors charged the shooter, 31-year-old Cole Tomas Allen of Torrance, California, with attempting to assassinate the President.
-Allen had traveled three days by Amtrak from Los Angeles, checked into the hotel as a guest, and walked a long gun straight through a magnetometer before opening fire near the entrance to the ballroom where Donald Trump was expected to speak.
+A Secret Service officer's ballistic vest stopped a shotgun round at the Washington Hilton on the evening of April 25.
+Two days later, federal prosecutors charged the shooter, 31-year-old Cole Tomas Allen of Torrance, California, with attempting to assassinate President Trump.
+Allen had traveled three days by Amtrak from Los Angeles, checked into the hotel as a paying guest, and walked a long gun through a magnetometer before opening fire near the entrance to the ballroom where Trump was expected to speak.
+Investigators have since linked Allen to thousands of archived social media posts — on X under the handle 'CForce3000' and on Bluesky — documenting a shift from video-game commentary to political rage: comparisons of Trump to Adolf Hitler, encouragement to buy guns, and reposts claiming the 2024 Butler rally shooting was staged.

 Why it matters